 Academic Writing Center Positions

-· Acting as a representative for the Academic Writing Center on campus
+- Acting as a representative for the Academic Writing Center across campus

 Competitive AWC Tutor applicants will have:

-· Strong interpersonal and communication skills (to be determined by the Program Coordinator)
+- Strong interpersonal and communication skills (to be determined by the Academic Services Administrator)